theosenoussaoui/project_go/README.md

 - [x] Fully commented functions.
 - [ ] Tests on all functions.
 - [ ] Voting system.
-- [ ] Deleting and modifying users.
+- [ ] DELETE and PUT methods for users.

 There are the commands to setup your environment efficiently :